 All this info comes together in our forthcoming graph, giving you a thorough view of how each model year stacks up.

-But we’re not halting there.
-We’ve sorted each GMC Terrain model year into three categories: the best, the neutral, and the worst.
+But we’re not stopping there.
+We’ve sorted each GMC Terrain model year into three categories: the finest, the neutral, and the poorest.
 Here’s what that means:

 Generation | Best Years | Neutral Years | Worst Years |